New Telegram Group for SCCM, Intune, Autopilot & Windows 365

 We finally have a new Telegram group for SCCM (Configuration Manager), Intune, Autopilot, and Windows 365.
-This is in response to several requests and emails.
+This is in response to several requests and emails about creating a community group for technical discussions.

-The good news is we have over 750 members in the SCCM Telegram Group and this is outstanding.
-There are numerous questions answered related to SCCM, Intune, WSUS and Windows Server.
+The good news is we have over 950 members in the SCCM Telegram Group, which is outstanding.
+There are numerous questions answered related to SCCM, Intune, WSUS, and Windows Server.
 If you are not a part of the group, it’s time to join it.

 After Microsoft Ignite 2022, I decided to launch a new telegram group for SCCM (Configuration Manager), Intune, Autopilot, and Windows 365.
 The main goal of this SCCM Telegram group is for people to help each other with problems and questions about ConfigMgr, Windows 365, and the Microsoft Intune product family.
 This is my small attempt to get all the professionals working on the SCCM, Microsoft Intune products together and form a discussion group.